• Skip to primary navigation

 Musée de Montmartre

 Don’t miss Montmartre when you visit Paris!
-It is one of our favorite small museums in Paris.
+It is one of our favorite small museums in Paris and such a unique experience.
 It walks you through the history of Montmartre.
 You’ll learn about Le Chat Noir, the famous cabaret, as well as the artists of Montmartre.

 The artists Suzanne Valadon, Maurice Utrillo et André Utter used an atelier-apartment space in the building to create their work.
 Unfortunately, not much of the original details of the space remain, but the atelier-apartment has been recreated with historic precision by designer, Hubert Le Gall.